 Over the past one year numerous meetings have been conducted at CERN and in the region with governments and leading research institutes to determine the level of interest in the project, identify potential technologies and collaborating partners.
 In September 2017, nine countries of the region met at CERN and agreed to collaborate on the project.

-On January 25 and 26, 2018 representatives of these nations and potential partner organizations will be meeting at the International Centre for Theoretical Physics (ICTP) in Trieste to consider examine these proposals and provide indications which choices would be most interesting for the region.
-The organizing committee is chaired by Herwig Schopper.
-WAAS Honorary President Ivo Slaus will deliver a keynote address.
-Those interested in participating can register for the meeting on the ICTP website.
+On January 25 and 26, 2018 representatives of these nations and potential partner organizations met at the International Centre for Theoretical Physics (ICTP) in Trieste to examine these proposals and provide indications which choices would be most interesting for the region.
+The organizing committee was chaired by Herwig Schopper.
+WAAS Honorary President Ivo Slaus delivered the keynote address.